Alentis Therapeutics is a clinical-stage biopharmaceutical company developing breakthrough treatments for cancer and fibrotic diseases.

 Remodeling and stiffening of the extracellular matrix (ECM) is a key driver of end-stage organ failure and is also a hallmark of cancer.
 Despite the urgent medical need, cancer indications characterized by a stiff and nonpermeable ECM as well as fibrotic diseases are an underserved market.
 By targeting the pathogenic role of CLDN1 in ECM-cell interactions, Alentis’ pioneering approach has the potential to directly modify and reverse the course of disease progression and improve the outcome of patients.

-Led by a highly entrepreneurial and experienced management team and a world-class founder, with expertise in fibrosis, rare diseases, and cancer, Alentis is driven to bring life-saving treatments to patients with fibrotic conditions.
-Alentis’s headquarter is in Basel, Switzerland, with affiliated research and development operations in Strasbourg, France.
+Led by a highly experienced and entrepreneurial leadership team and a world-class founder with expertise in fibrosis, rare diseases, and cancer, Alentis is driven to bring life-saving treatments to patients with cancers with a stiff, nonpermeable ECM and immune-evasive tumor microenvironment and fibrotic diseases.

 Alentis is headquartered in Basel’s pharma-biotech hub in Switzerland with a subsidiary for R&D in Strasbourg, France.